Cwantic/Documentation/Review/Piping.md

 ![Image](../Images/Review10.jpg)

-The piping elements are colorized in there corresponding section's color.
+The piping elements are colorized in the color of their corresponding section.

 ![Image](../Images/Review11.jpg)